umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Dashboards-and-Buttons/index.md

   ![Workflow Dashboard in the Content Section](images/WorkflowDashboard_ContentSection.png)

 - **Admin Dashboard** - This Workflow Dashboard is the default view in the **Workflow** section.
-It displays a chart of recent workflow activity and any relevant messages related to upgrades.
-You can also set the number of days to view the workflow activity chart for the specified days range.
+It displays a chart of recent workflow activity and any relevant upgrade-related messages.
+You can also set the days to view the workflow activity chart for the specified range of days.

   ![Workflow Dashboard in the Workflow Section](images/WorkflowDashboard_WorkflowSection.png)